-On the high ground above Caversham village stands Caversham Park, a great 18th century mansion, now home to BBC Monitoring and BBC Radio Berkshire.
-In the 1890s Mrs Florence Crawshay, the wife of the wealthy industrialist who owned the house, became a Roman Catholic, and in 1895 she, together with another Catholic lady, Mrs. Anne Lovegrove, invited a group of French Sisters of Mercy to come to live in Caversham.
+On the high ground above Caversham village stands Caversham Park, a great 18th century mansion, previously home to BBC Monitoring and BBC Radio Berkshire.
+In the 1890s Mrs Florence Crawshay, the wife of the wealthy industrialist who owned the house, became a Roman Catholic.
+In 1895 she, together with another Catholic lady, Mrs. Anne Lovegrove, invited a group of French Sisters of Mercy to come to live in Caversham.
 The Crawshays provided them with a house called ‘The Firs’ on the edge of the village, and the local Catholics were then able to have Mass and the sacraments in their own neighbourhood.

 The following year Bishop Edward Ilsley of Birmingham formally established the parish of Caversham, and appointed Father Cornelius Klomp as the first parish priest.
 The parish was given the title of Our Lady and St Anne, to recall the former shrine of Our Lady of Caversham and the chapel of St Anne which stood on the medieval Caversham bridge.
 Fr.
 Klomp celebrated the first Parish Mass at ‘The Firs’ on Low Sunday 1896, and it is recorded that 13 people attended!
 However, development was rapid and the following year, when Father Raymond Haskew replaced Father Klomp as parish priest, there were 81 Catholics attending Mass.

 Another generous benefactor, Dr Cockran, purchased the land between South View Avenue and Gosbrook Road as a site for a new church, presbytery, school and convent, and the first parish building, a school/chapel was blessed and opened in 1899.
 The two-roomed building served as school during the week, and Mass centre at weekends.
 It is still in use as a part of St Anne’s Primary School.

 With the aid of generous supporters such as Mrs Crawshay, the building of a parish church was soon planned and, on 6th February 1903, Bishop Ilsley formally blessed and opened the church.
-It was then a single-aisle church with sanctuary, and adjoining presbytery, but in 1907 the south aisle and tower were added and, in 1921, the north aisle.
+It was then a single-aisle church with sanctuary, and adjoining presbytery, but in 1907 the south aisle and tower were added followed by the north aisle in 1921.
 On 26th July 1933 the church was solemnly consecrated by Archbishop Thomas Williams of Birmingham.